reTXT/CocoaYAML/README.markdown

 ## Yuck whitespace is important in YAML?
 What is this python?

 Yes, it can make editing a chore.
 Make sure you have your text editor set to use whitespace for tabs, and use a 2 character tab width.
-Using the following tagline at the top of your text file might help (does with BBEdit)
+Using the following modeline at the top of your text file might help (does with BBEdit)

     # -*- tab-width: 2; indent-tabs-mode: nil; coding: utf-8; mode: yaml; -*-